SUCCESSFUL RETIREMENT – RESEARCH FINDINGS, REFLECTIONS AND RECOMMENDATIONS

-From the studies that do address factors associated with quality of life in retirement and my interviews, the primary findings associated with retirement adjustment and happiness include:
+From the studies that do address factors associated with quality of life in retirement and my research, the primary findings associated with retirement adjustment and happiness include:

 - Having a sense of control over the decision to retire improves the retirement experience;

-- Social networks, planning, goal-directedness, and taking steps to implement some projects and involvements before retiring – in addition to material resources – increase the likelihood of successful retirement, including better health;
+- Social networks, planning, goal-directedness, taking steps to implement some projects and involvements before retiring, and having a sense of purpose – in addition to material resources – increase the likelihood of successful retirement, including better health;

-- Retirement can create stress for a couple.
+- Retirement can create stress for a couple; and

 To further investigate “successful retirement,” I interviewed (one-two hours long) and conducted focus groups and classes with members of the Osher Lifelong Learning Institute (OLLI) at the University of California, Santa Cruz (UCSC) and interviewed individuals who retired from technology (e.g. Google) in Silicon Valley.